Driver Control Unit (DCU)

 Our development focus has shifted to the ESP32 as its very low power consumption allows it to be permanently connected to the 12V battery in 'deep sleep' mode and supports it all of the required features.

-For the initial development and testing in the MX-5e, we were using an Arduino processor Mega 2560.
+For the initial development and testing in the MX-5e, we were using an Arduino processor Mega 2560 Pro.
 The ATmega2560 has 256KB of flash memory for storing code (of which 8KB is used for the bootloader), 8KB of SRAM and 4KB of EEPROM (which can be read and written with the EEPROM library).

 Open Source